hapax/hapax.github.io/assets/visual-qft.md

 polygon then iteratively squishing and adding digits.
 The corresponding quantum circuit takes exponentialy fewer operations than the best classical algorithm.
-So, by looking for pretty pictures of Hilbert space, we ended up obtaining a massive algorithmic speedup!
+So, by looking for pretty pictures of Hilbert space, we stumbled onto a massive algorithmic speedup!
 And they told you to stop doodling in math class.

 ##### References and acknowledgments